avo323/LB2CD-Text-And-Speech-Patch/README.md

 # Laura Bow 2 CD v1.1 Both Text & Speech Patch for DOSBox.

-Note: the both option has been available in ScummVM for some time, this patch is intended for DOSBox users, but should not cause any issues if run under SVM.
+The "Both" text & speech option has been hacked into ScummVM for some time.
+This patch is intended to provide the same functionality for DOSBox and retro hardware users.
+This patch should not cause any issues if run under ScummVM.

-This will requires replacing the 100.scr and 100.hep patch files in your LB2 game directory.
-It includes all changes from the previous 100.xxx files, backup these files before installation!
+This patch requires replacing the existing 100.scr and 100.hep files in your LB2 game directory.
+The new patches include all changes from the previous files, but be sure to backup your original files before installation!

 ## Installation: